PacktPublishing/AWS-Administration-Cookbook/README.md

 By the end of the book, you will be able to easily administer your AWS cloud.

 ## Instructions and Navigation
 All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+For example, Chapter03.